JingWang18/Discriminative-Feature-Alignment/Digit_Classification/README.md

 # Dataset

-Please download dataset from its official website.
+Download MNIST data from [here](https://drive.google.com/file/d/1cZ4vSIS-IKoyKWPfcgxFMugw0LtMiqPf/view).
+You download other datasets from their official websites.
 Please create a folder named "data" and put the dataset in the directory ./data.

 # Train